Kit203/Kit203/README.md

 - 👋 Hi, I’m @Kit203
 - 👀 I’m interested in ... archaeology, gaming.
 - 🌱 I’m currently learning ...
-C++
+C++, HTML, CSS, Javascript, Python, 3D Modeling, and Video Editing.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+Here.

 <!---
 Kit203/Kit203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.